liushuping/blog/posts/javascript-object-as-hashtable.md

 obj['name'] = 'name2';
 ```

-As hashtable also support removing a key-value pair from it, JavaScript does this with `delete` operator:
+As hashtable also supports removing a key-value pair from it, JavaScript does this with `delete` operator:

 ```javascript
 // delete the name property from obj delete obj.name;
 ```

-Although this is supported by JavaScript, but a best practice is avoid deleting a property because it will cause a restructure of the object.
+Although this is supported by JavaScript, but a best practice is to avoid deleting a property because it will cause a restructure of the object which is time consuming.
 So, if a property is not used any more, just set it to `undefined` or `null`.

 ## New key-value pair can be added into a JavaScript object
 Simply by setting a value to a non-existing property will create a new property in that object.